The difference between a music festival and a folk festival isn’t the kind of music they book.

 I feel very strongly that this is something that the music can influence as well; a folk festival provides a safe space to hear music you’d never take a chance on in normal life.
 Folk festivals are the one place in Canada that you can see World music outside of major cities; there would be very few opportunities to see a Taiko drumming ensemble or a Bhangra band in most towns.
 But the new sounds, approaches, and ideas that these artists can bring to smaller communities are vital – they can ignite a cultural movement, inspiring individuals and groups to see the world and their place in it in a different way.
 The cultural cross-pollination isn’t limited to music of different countries, but also within Canada: an artist from the Yukon has a different approach than an artist from Nova Scotia.

 A music festival doesn’t accomplish this – generally speaking, the purpose of a music festival is to coerce as much cash out of your pockets and into the hands of the promoters as possible.
-The music is whatever music is popular; the prices are high, whether it be admission, merch, food, or a bottle of water.2 People are there to see their favourite bands, and there’s no attempt to build community.
+The music is whatever music is popular; the prices are high, whether it be admission, merch, food, or a bottle of water. ((And unlike a lot of folk festivals, who are concerned about being environmentally friendly, music festivals always sell bottled water.))
+People are there to see their favourite bands, and there’s no attempt to build community.
 Usually these festivals appeal to one narrow-but-populous demographic.

 There’s a place for that, and a market, and it’s not my cup of tea but I’m not knocking it.
 The purpose of those festivals is to be bigger all the time, and they often achieve it admirably.

 But a folk festival, when it’s at it’s best, is a mindfully-curated space where connection between people is privileged over dollars or numbers.
 We don’t always get there – running any kind of festival is astonishingly difficult, even when it looks simple and easy.
 But even in failure, there’s something to be said for the attempt.
 And sometimes the parts that you screw up the worst end up being a magical moment for someone – and sometimes, it’s not the stuff you program, but the things that happen in the spaces between the programming, that are most exciting.
-It allows for a spontaneous jam in a parking lot that grows to include dozens of musicians, or a power outage that prompts an artist to come down off the stage and play acoustic in the light of a hundred flashlight beams from the audience.3
+It allows for a spontaneous jam in a parking lot that grows to include dozens of musicians, or a power outage that prompts an artist to come down off the stage and play acoustic in the light of a hundred flashlight beams from the audience. ((The latter happened memorably at Shelter Valley Folk Festival a few years ago, and it was an unforgettable moment.))

 What a folk festival does is provide a space – safe and sweet and earnest in the least-cool way – for people to connect, for magic to happen.
 And that’s why I love them so much.